ananasuu/ananasuu/README.md

 ### Hi there, I'm Nina 👋
 ### My pronouns are she/her c:

-- 👀 I’m interested in TTRPGs like D&D 5e/3.5, weightlifting and crochet!
+- 👀 I’m interested in TTRPGs like D&D 5e/3.5, weightlifting and cosplay!
 - 📫 How to reach me: ananasuu.exe@gmail.com
-- ⚡ Fun fact: My other aliases are ananasu.exe, weltenzeichnung & TheSleepyRogue
+- ⚡ Fun fact: My other aliases are ananasu.exe, NinuMakes & TheSleepyRogue